-Beginers could mistake a Scalycap for Honey Fungus (left) but the cap, stem and skirt are different.
+Beginners could mistake a Scalycap for Honey Fungus (Armillaria mellea), pictured, but the cap, stem and skirt are different.

 The Shaggy Scalycap (Pholiota squarrosa) is the most common and well known of the Scalycaps but it’s distinguished by a dry (not slimy) cap covered in shaggy upturned scales.
 This species is reported as toxic specially when consumed with alcohol.

 There are a number of other Scalycap species with a slimy cap that can be difficult to distinguish, see “Other Facts” below for more info.

 Taste / Smell

 We found no bitterness during our nibbling test.

 This mushroom is not considered edible, we have not tried eating it and can’t recommended it for the pot.